Sunbird-cQube/cQube_Base/README.md

 2) Port 4201 should be open from openvpn to the cQube server
 3) Port 3001 should be open from openvpn to the cQube server

-Note: For <b>Installation:</b> follow the below steps directly, for upgradation follow the <b>Upgradation:</b> steps mentioned in the last section.
+<b>Note:</b> For <b>Installation:</b> follow the below steps directly, for upgradation follow the <b>Upgradation:</b> steps mentioned in the last section.
+If you already have previous version of cQube installed, you have to upgrade to the next version of cQube.

 <h2>Installation:</h2>